 Emelina’s goal as a kindergarten teacher is to help young children grow and develop as they form new relationships with peers and are faced with new and challenging expectations from parents and teachers.
 Her students are encouraged to ask questions and make mistakes from which to learn.
 Emelina employs the Primary Years Program in her classroom because she believes that children learn most effectively by building relationships and connecting information to concepts they already know.

-Georgia Pereira, an assistant teacher for grades 2 and 3 at GEMS World Academy Chicago, has more than 15 years of experience as an educator and linguist.
+Georgia Pereira, Grade 3 teacher at GEMS World Academy Chicago, has more than 15 years of experience as an educator and linguist.
 Prior to joining the faculty at GEMS, she worked as an elementary school teacher in International Baccalaureate schools for 11 years in São Paulo, Brazil, where she received training in the IB Primary Years Program.
 Before that, she taught English and Portuguese to children, teenagers and adults.
 Georgia holds a bachelor’s degree in language and literature (Portuguese and Italian) from the University of São Paulo, the leading university in South America, as well as a bachelor’s degree in education and a certificate for Overseas Teachers of English issued by the University of Cambridge.

 Georgia says she is an enthusiast of international education and believes that educators must promote an understanding of universal human values in students so they become citizens of the world who are capable of global thinking.
 She is thrilled to have joined the teaching staff at GEMS: “My daughter and I are excited to be part of the GEMS Americas community and we are taking advantage of the school’s many Field Study opportunities to know the incredible city of Chicago!”

 Susan holds a bachelor's degree in elementary education from Loras College and a master's degree in English-language teaching and learning from Loyola University.
-She has been an educator for seven years, with experience teaching a variety of grades ranging from preschool to third grade.
-Prior to joining the GEMS community, Susan taught as a learning specialist at the British School of Chicago, where she individualized the curriculum for students to support every child in making progress and reaching his or her goals.
+She has taught a variety of grade levels, ranging from preschool to third grade.
+Prior to joining the GEMS community, Susan taught preschool and kindergarten in a Montessori school.
+Susan was also a learning specialist at the British School of Chicago, where she individualized the curriculum for students to support every child in making progress and reaching his or her goals.

 Susan has enjoyed being part of the founding team of educators at GEMS World Academy Chicago and is looking forward to many more years of inspiring students to love learning.
 Susan enjoys the eagerness and curiosity that children bring to the classroom each day and their enthusiasm to discover the world around them.
 Susan considers Chicago to be an extension of her classroom and creates frequent opportunities for her students to explore the city.
 She believes that this fosters students’ understanding of themselves, others, and their community and develops a mindset of global citizenship.
 Susan strives to teach children that they can make a difference in the world.

 Kirsten Richards is thrilled to be at GEMS World Academy.
-She is the assistant teacher for both first-grade classrooms.
+She is a Grade 1 teacher.
 Kirsten earned her bachelor's degree from Northern Illinois University and a master's degree in elementary education from National Louis University.
 Kirsten enjoyed a successful career in sales, marketing and management before deciding to follow her dream of becoming a teacher.
 Prior to joining the faculty at GEMS, Kirsten taught fourth grade for Chicago Public Schools.

 Kirsten is a mother of three children, and she feels her own kids inspire her as a teacher.
 She knows that every student in front of her deserves the same attention, commitment and dedication that she would want for her own children.
 She doesn't ever view a classroom of students as a whole group, but rather as a collection of individuals with unique learning styles and needs.